WiraAtma/Exam-Backend/README.md

 Client Scenario: John Doe Bookstore

-John Doe, our client, owns a bookstore business.
-His primary revenue streams come from renting or selling books.
-To enhance customer experience, he wants to recap his entire book collection and sort it based on popularity.
-The goal is to provide customers with suggestions for the most popular books or authors, making their book-buying or borrowing experience more enjoyable.
+John Doe, owner of a bookstore, wants to improve customer experience by organizing his book collection based on popularity.
+This will help suggest the most popular books or authors to customers, making it easier for them to buy or rent.

 ## Tech Stack

-**Client:** Bootstrap v5.3

 **Server:** Laravel 10, PHP 8.1, MySQL